Schroder Real Estate Investment Trust - SREI

 2MSCI Balanced Monthly and Quarterly Index funds (including indirect investments on a like-for-like basis).

 The EPRA Sustainability Best Practices Recommendations (sBPR) Guidelines provide a consistent way of measuring sustainability performance in the same way that BPR for financial reporting have made the financial statements of listed real estate companies in Europe clearer and more comparable.
-In 2024, the Company achieved its seventh consecutive EPRA Gold Award for its annual report for the year ended 31 March 2024.
+In 2025, the Company achieved its eighth consecutive EPRA Gold Award for its annual report for the year ended 31 March 2025.

 The Global Real Estate Sustainability Benchmark (GRESB) is a mission-driven and industry-led organisation that provides actionable and transparent environmental, social and governance (ESG) data to financial markets.
 GRESB provides a consistent framework to measure the ESG performance of real estate companies and funds.